 I am a philosopher at the Australian National University and New York University.
-Officially I am Distinguished Professor of Philosophy and director of the Centre for Consciousness.
-I'm also Professor of Philosophy and co-director of the Center for Mind, Brain, and Consciousness at New York University.
+Officially I am Distinguished Professor of Philosophy and director of the Centre for Consciousness at ANU, and Professor of Philosophy and co-director of the Center for Mind, Brain, and Consciousness at NYU.
 I work in the philosophy of mind and in related areas of philosophy and cognitive science.
 I am especially interested in consciousness, but am also interested in all sorts of other issues in the philosophy of mind and language, metaphysics and epistemology, and the foundations of cognitive science.

 This site includes quite a bit of my own work (e.g. all of my papers), and it also includes a number of resources I've put together on topics related to consciousness and/or philosophy: e.g., MindPapers (a bibliography), directories of online papers, and some philosophical diversions.
 There is also a photo gallery.
 A complete master index to this site's contents is available.
 Also worth noting are PhilPapers, the site I co-direct for access to all sorts of philosophy online, and my weblog, Fragments of Consciousness.

 I studied mathematics at the University of Adelaide from 1983 to 1986 and at the University of Oxford in 1987-88.
 I switched to Indiana University in 1989, where I obtained a Ph.D. in 1993 in Philosophy and Cognitive Science, working in Doug Hofstadter's Center for Research on Concepts and Cognition.
 I spent 1993-95 as a McDonnell Fellow in Philosophy, Neuroscience, and Psychology at Washington University in St. Louis, and 1995-98 in the Department of Philosophy at UC Santa Cruz.
 From 1999-2004 I was in the Department of Philosophy and the Center for Consciousness Studies at the University of Arizona.
 I moved to ANU in August 2004.
 As of September 2009 I also spend part of each year at New York University, moving full-time in September 2014 (keeping a 20% appointment at ANU).
 A photo gallery is here.